← Back to Blog

 The result is a single source of truth inside BigQuery that maps directly to DLD-sourced data.
 No numbers are changed or reinterpreted during the load step.
 It is a direct transfer from government export file to queryable table.

-When a search is run — for a project, a master community, or a developer — the system executes structured SQL queries against the BigQuery tables.
-These queries are defined in the codebase and return specific outputs based on the search type.
+When you run /#broker-offer-checker on this website, the system executes structured SQL queries against the BigQuery tables for the matched project and comparable resale window.
+These queries are defined in the codebase and return specific outputs for that verdict.

-The query results are assembled into a structured data payload: a clean, typed summary of what BigQuery returned for that specific project or community.
+The queries return transaction counts, price per sqft (median and trend) for matched resales, completion context where relevant, and — where sufficient Ejari data exists — rental contract counts and rent levels for the building or neighbourhood slice used in the verdict.
+The query results are assembled into a structured data payload: a clean, typed summary of what BigQuery returned for that specific offer check.
 That payload is what gets sent to the AI model.
 The model does not receive raw CSV files, unstructured text, or any data source other than the specific BigQuery output from the DLD-sourced tables.

 How Claude Sonnet Turns Data Into Analysis

-Claude Sonnet, accessed via the Anthropic API, receives the structured BigQuery payload and produces the analysis sections visible in the bot output and Pro reports.
+Claude Sonnet, accessed via the Anthropic API, receives the structured BigQuery payload and produces the analysis sections visible on the website and in paid website reports (after you redeem the USD 50 Gumroad pack).

 The model receives two inputs: the structured data payload from the query, and a fixed system prompt.
 The system prompt describes relevant Dubai market context — regulatory frameworks, supply dynamics, typical yield ranges by community type, known risk factors — and sets explicit rules for how the model must behave when writing analysis.